Updated July 7, 2023

 3. Data Memory

 It is in the microcontroller and is totally responsible for the storage of values of temporary data and variables.
 It also stores intermediate results and some other data which are important for the proper functioning of the program.
-It is commonly called as Random Access Memory (RAM) and is a volatile memory.
-It is commonly systematized as registers and it includes the Special Function Registers (SFRs) and also the memory locations accessible by the user.

 4. Input and Output Ports